 (Bachelor of Arts or Bachelor of Applied Studies)

+The Bachelor of Applied Studies degree (B.A.S.) requires an Applied Associate Degree.
+Such students are promised 60 credits toward their U.W.
+Green Bay degree.
 Students accepted into this program will be able to transfer coursework from any Wisconsin Technical College System campus or other regionally-accredited two-year institution into UW-Green Bay as a block of 60 degree credits and enter the University as a junior.
 Students complete a minimum of 60 additional credits to satisfy UW-Green Bay general education requirements, requirements for the Organizational Leadership major and all other degree requirements.

-Areas of Emphasis
+Area of Emphasis

 Fall and Spring.

-ILS 300.
+ORG LEAD 300.
 Integrative Leadership Seminar II.
 3 Credits.

 This course is designed to offer an examination of concepts and issues involved in the study and practice of leadership.
 We will explore leadership from a variety of perspectives within the humanities, fine arts, social sciences, and natural sciences, since integrative leaders draw upon and consider multiple perspectives to inform their decision-making.
 We will also identify the basic components of the research process, and research current issues/problems in leadership to meet the critical thinking learning outcome.